-The proposed amendment to the Company's Certificate Of Incorporation ("Amendment"), in order to be adopted, must receive the affirmative vote of (i) the holders of a majority of the votes of the outstanding shares of Common Stock (one vote per share) and Class B Stock (10 votes per share), voting as a single class, (ii) the holders of a majority of the outstanding shares of Class B Stock, voting as a class, and (iii) the holders of a majority of the outstanding shares of class B Stock, voting shares of Common Stock, voting as a class.
+The proposed amendment to the Company's Certificate Of Incorporation ("Amendment"), in order to be adopted, must receive the affirmative vote of (i)

+the holders of a majority of the votes of the outstanding shares of Common Stock (one vote per share) and Class B Stock (10 votes per share), voting as a single class,

+(ii) the holders of a majority of the outstanding shares of Class B Stock, voting as a class, and (iii) the holders of a majority of the outstanding shares of Common Stock, voting as a class.
 Abstentions and broker non-votes will have the effect of votes against the Amendment.
-Given the Class B Stock holdings of the Jaffee Family (see "Principal Stockholders"), who have indicated that they will vote their shares for the Amendment, the approvals specified in clauses (i) and (ii) are assured.
+Given the Class B Stock holdings of the Jaffee Family, as defined below, (see "Principal Stockholders"), who have indicated that they will vote their shares for the Amendment, the approvals specified in clauses (i) and (ii) are assured.
+However, because approval of the Amendment also requires the approval of the holders of the outstanding shares of Common Stock, voting as a class, and because the Jaffee Family owns less than 1.25% of that class, approval of the Amendment is not assured.